Designing and building an experimentation programme from zero — achieving 21% conversion rate increase

-Two years of flat or declining conversion performance.
+Two years of flat / declining conversion performance.
 No structured CRO programme.
-No systematic approach to diagnosing or addressing conversion issues.
+No approach to diagnosing or addressing conversion issues.

-The mandate was open-ended: design and build an experimentation programme from scratch.
-No existing process to inherit.
-No institutional memory of what good looked like.
-Just flatlined performance and a recognition that guesswork wasn't working.
+The mandate was open-ended: design and build an experimentation programme from scratch with no existing process to inherit.

 The challenge wasn't just technical.
-A programme that the CRO team runs alone is brittle.
-A programme that stakeholders across product, design, and marketing actively champion is sustainable.
+A programme that the CRO team runs alone can become fragile.
+A programme that stakeholders across product, design, and engineering actively champion is sustainable.
 The goal was the latter.

 I worked in three phases, each building the evidence base for the next.